Color theory for Fashion.

 These are the simple truths that make life so thrilling when you start studying art and design!

-When I was 20 years old I moved to Paris to study fashion design for a year.
+When I was 20 years old I moved to Paris to study fashion design for a year at Parsons Paris.

-I completely freaked out when I saw the African fashion and the African prints.
+I my mind was blown when I saw the African fashion and the African prints.
 I always tell this story.

-It was just so liberating and eye-candy-ifying that to this day it represents the experience I want people to have too.
+It was just so liberating, joyful, vibrant and eye-candy-ifying that to this day it represents the experience I want people to have too.

-There was rhythm in the patterns, grand varieties of scale, and grand, sweeping movements of layered shapes and forms.
+There was rhythm in the patterns, grand varieties of scale in the print motifs, and grand, sweeping movements of layered shapes, patterns and forms overlapping one another.

-The fabrics were crisp , natural fibered and block printed like the Japanese origami papers I spent my childhood folding and collecting.
+The fabrics were crisp , natural fibered, hight quality cotton and appeared block printed like the Japanese origami papers I spent my childhood folding and collecting.

 In that moment I realized that they couldn’t really be “inventing” new colors, could they?
 But in a way, yes.